vicentebolea/zfp/docs/source/zfpcmd.rst

 ^^^^^^^^^^^

-A block index is needed to support variable-rate decompression using any of the parallel execution policies (OpenMP and CUDA).
+A block index is needed to support variable-rate decompression using any of the parallel execution policies (OpenMP, CUDA, and HIP).
 This index must be captured and stored to file during compression and later accessed prior to decompression.

 .. option:: -m <path>